Arnklit/ShellFurGodot/README.md

 Installation
 -----------
-ShellFur is available on the Godot Asset Library, so the easiest way to install it into your project is directly inside Godot.
-Simply go to the AssetLib screen and search for "Fur" and the add-on should appear.
-Select it and press Download -> Install.

-Alternatively you can press the green **Code** button at the top of this page and select **Download ZIP**, unzip the file and place the "shell_fur" folder in your project like so "addons/shell_fur*.
+The Godot 4.1 version is not available on the Godot Asset Library, but you can press the green **Code** button at the top of this page and select **Download ZIP**, unzip the file and place the "shell_fur" folder in your project like so "addons/shell_fur*.

 Once the files are in your project, you need to activate the add-on from the *Project -> Project Settings... -> Plugins* menu.